xwmx/html-pipeline-task_list/README.md

 And then execute `bundle install`

 ## Development
-After checking out the repo, run `bundle install && npm install` to install dependencies.
+After checking out the repo, run `make setup` to install dependencies.

 To install this gem onto your local machine, run `bundle exec rake install`

 To release a new version:
 1. Update version number <ver> in `lib/html/pipeline/task_list/version.rb`
-2. Run `git tag -a <ver> -m 'some msg'`
+2. Run `make push-gem`
-3. Run `git push --tags`

 Pushihg the git commits and tags will force CI to automatically push to [RubyGems.org](https://rubygems.org).

 ## Testing
-before beginning testing, be sure to run `bundle install && npm install`
+before beginning testing, be sure to run `make setup`

-Ruby unit tests can be run with `bundle exec rake test`.
+To run Ruby and Javascript unit tests and linting, run `make test`.
-Javascript unit tests can be run with `npm test`

 Functional tests can be run manually in the browser.
 To do so:
 1. run `npm start`